 Seniors must also enroll for EN 485 Senior Project in Block 7.
 This block is dedicated to the completion of a senior thesis, which consists of a substantial collection of poems or short stories, or a novella.

 Seniors may elect to take additional blocks of EN 485 before Block 7 to allow additional time for independent work on the thesis.

 Seniors will organize and give group readings in Block 8.

 Applying to the Creative Writing Track

 Interested students should submit an application form (available in the English Department) and a writing sample consisting of 8 pages of poetry or 15 pages of fiction.
 Applications will be accepted in Block 5.
 The Creative Writing faculty will make decisions in Bock 6, based on students’ class performance and the writing sample.

 Creative Writing Courses

 - One of the following: English 282: Beginning Poetry Writing (Prerequisite: EN 221) or English 283: Beginning Fiction Writing.
-1 or 2 units.
+2 units.

 - English 308: Advanced Poetry Workshop or English 309: Advanced Fiction Workshop.
-Prerequisite EN 283 and Consent of Instructor.
+Prerequisite EN282 or EN283 and Consent of Instructor.
 1 unit.
 May be taken more than once for credit.